-SSE agree, in line with P344 and GC0097, that it is appropriate that a lighter touch approach be applied to VLPs acceding to the CUSC, which ensures that only relevant parts of the Code become applicable.
+SSE agree, in line with P344 and GC0097. that it is appropriate that a lighter touch approach be applied to VLPs acceding to the CUSC, which ensures that only relevant parts of the Code become applicable.

-In principle, SSE would prefer to see the Terms & Conditions required to bind VLPs to the CUSC, and their obligations under the Grid Code, wholly set out within them to follow the procedure set out in Article 6(3).
-In regard to associated CUSC changes we would remind the TSO of the legal certainty that they have identified with the Option 1 and Option 2 approach in the paper, concerning Grid Code and CUSC changes, produced last Autumn.
+In principle, SSE would prefer to see the Terms & Conditions required to bind VLPs to the CUSC, and their obligations under the Grid Code, wholly set out within the body of the Code itself rather than set out in a bilateral contract/exhibit to the CUSC.